A rainbow appears over the lupines in Sugar Hill, New Hampshire during the annual festival.

 As a photographer, my days during the festival begin early, up before dawn to watch the first light sparkle through the flowers while they are covered in morning dew.
 I’m rarely alone.
 Some are clearly other professional photographers, but many though are there just to take in the beauty and greet the dawn.
 There are few more beautiful sights to see in all of New England, at any time of year.

-Whether or not you greet the sun, some time during the morning you will inevitably find your way to Polly’s Pancake Parlor on Sugar Hill Road (Rt.
+Whether or not you greet the sun, sometime during the morning you will inevitably find your way to Polly’s Pancake Parlor on Sugar Hill Road (Rt.
 117) for breakfast or brunch.
-It’s legendary for its rustic atmosphere, amazing views and out of this world pancakes served with a variety of local maple products.
+It’s legendary for its amazing views and out-of-this-world pancakes served with a variety of local maple products.

-Festival activities usually begin by 10AM, and this year include an open air market with many local vendors, an art show, concerts and a town dance.
+Festival activities usually begin by 10:00 AM and can include an open-air market with local vendors, an art show, concerts, and a town dance.
 But the main attraction is the flowers themselves, and year after year, they always put on a good show.
-The most popular location to take in the flowers is a large field up on Sunset Hill Road, with parking at the Sugar Hill Sampler.
-The field has wide walking paths winding through it, inviting you to stroll, or take a horse drawn carriage ride through, and enjoy the views over the flowers to the mountains that surround the village.
+So where’s the best place to see the lupines in Sugar Hill?
+The most popular spot is a large field up on Sunset Hill Road, with parking at the former Sugar Hill Sampler (it closed in 2019, so please check for permission before parking).
+The field has wide walking paths that invite you to stroll and enjoy the views over the flowers and to the mountains that surround the village.

-One of my favorite things about the Sampler Field is that along the way there are a few placards with verses by the poet Robert Frost, who had a homestead in the town and where he spent nineteen summers.
-The farmstead, located on Ridge Road, is now a museum and visitors center, and it is also, of course, surrounded by abundant and beautiful lupines.
+One of my favorite things about the Sampler Field is that along the way there are a few placards with verses by the poet Robert Frost, who had a homestead in Sugar Hill and spent nineteen summers there.
+The farm, located on Ridge Road, is now a museum and visitors center, and it is also, of course, surrounded by abundant and beautiful lupines.

-The Franconia Notch Chamber of Commerce publishes a guidebook to the festival every year, available for a few dollars at various locations around the village, and it includes a map of all the places where the lupine are growing that year.
+The Franconia Notch Chamber of Commerce publishes a guidebook to the festival every year, available for a few dollars at various locations around the village, and it includes a map of all the places where the lupine are growing.
 But they won’t be hard to find.
-A ride down to Pearl Lake, a loop around Lovers Lane, a drive across Carpenter Road, lupines are everywhere.
-For more ideas, and to stay updated on this years blooms, Harman’s Cheese & Country Store maintains a daily blog with pictures before and during the festival!
+A ride down to Pearl Lake, a loop around Lovers Lane, a drive across Carpenter Road — the lupines are everywhere.
+For more ideas, and to stay updated on this year’s blooms, Harman’s Cheese & Country Store maintains a daily blog with pictures before and during the festival!

-Accommodations for the festival are wide ranging.
-The Sunset Hill House is very popular among attendees, notoriety which is well deserved.
+Accommodations for the festival are wide-ranging.
+The Sunset Hill House and Sugar Hill Inn get you closest to the action.
 There are other motels down the road in the village of Franconia, and a few miles further up the road in the larger town of Littleton.
-For more rustic experience, the Fransted Campground is within a short drive, and has many modern conveniences and a great swimming hole on the property!
+For a more rustic experience, the Fransted Campground is within a short drive, and has many modern conveniences and a great swimming hole on the property.

 Have you ever been to the Sugar Hill Lupine Festival?